By the time you’re finished reading this article your cannabis knowledge will go from “grandma” to “Snoop Dogg”.

 History of Cannabis

-If there was one sentence that could explain this chapter, then it’s this one:
+If there was just one sentence that could explain this chapter, then it has to be:

 Cannabis has been used by humans for over 12 thousand years.

 Over the course of those 12,000 years, the plant spread from the steppes of Asia to North America, touching almost every area of the world.

 Cannabis originated in Central Asia, where it was soon discovered by nearby populations and spread to China.
 It was in China where it reached it’s full potential as a cultivated crop.

 From there it spread to Korea, India and finally got into the hands of Scythians — indo-european nomads who brought the seeds to Europe.